phiroict/terraform-azure-aro/README.md

 ![OnPrem-Azure-Setup](docs/images/ARO_V3_2_V4-architecture-high-level.jpg)

-Note that the D01..8 are references to the dependencies in the `BNZ Navigate to Openshift 3-4 Migration workshop` document.
+Note that the D01..8 are references to the dependencies in the `Navigate to Openshift 3-4 Migration workshop` document.